What is Transfer Pricing?

 - Continuous discussion with the key stakeholders regarding the resolution strategies

-- Meeting the Revenue Officer, if called upon to explain the facts of the case and present the Transfer Pricing positions adopted for related party pricing
+- Meeting the Revenue Officer, if called upon to explain the facts of the case and present the Transfer Pricing methods and positions adopted for related party pricing

 - Assist with the field visit by the Revenue Officers

-- Assist with the follow-up response filing required with the IRAS upon field visit
+- Assist with filing the follow-up response upon field visit

-- Help with the conclusion of the audit proceedings and suggest the way forward
+- Assist with the conclusion of audit proceedings and suggest the way forward

 Transfer Pricing Advisory

-- Advising the supply chain structure that is tax-efficient and in accordance with the Transfer Pricing principles
+- Advising the supply chain structure that is tax-efficient and in accordance with the Transfer Pricing rules and principles

 - Review of intercompany agreements to ensure that they are drafted in accordance with the generally accepted Transfer Pricing guidelines and supported by appropriate price-setting (arm’s length price) documentation

-- Royalty benchmarking (including benefit analysis) to determine an appropriate return that attributes to the Group entities based on DEMPE (Development, Enhancement, Maintenance, Protection, Exploitation) functions
+- Royalty benchmarking (including benefit analysis) to determine an appropriate arm’s length return attributable to the Group entities based on DEMPE (Development, Enhancement, Maintenance, Protection, Exploitation) functions

 - Management charges documentation covering the benefits analysis and appropriate cost allocation methodology